Help & information during the novel coronavirus (COVID-19) pandemic

 • Stream movies via Hoopla and Kanopy, including Kanopy Kids

 Find resources for families on our website—including encyclopedias like World Book and Scholastic Go!, Songs & Rhymes from Our Storytimes, TumbleBooks, TumbleMath, and reading recommendations from Novelist Plus.
-We've also added TeenBookCloud, a new collection with 1000+ ebooks, audiobooks, and classics.
 Read more »

 Need a card?
 Sign up for instant access to our online resources.
 It only takes a few minutes.
 Champaign residents can sign up online to get a library card.
 The new card number works right away, so you can instantly listen to an e-audiobook, build a business plan, stream a movie, or get help with resumes and more, using dozens of resources in our E-Library.

 We are following guidelines from the Centers for Disease Control, Illinois Department of Public Health, and the Champaign-Urbana Public Health District.
 Find local and global public health updates here: